California v. Texas

 On May 1, 2019, the DOJ filed a brief on behalf of the Trump Administration.
 DOJ for the first time argued that the entire ACA should be struck down, including the protections for people with pre-existing conditions.
 In the district court, DOJ had argued that the individual mandate to have health insurance coverage was unconstitutional but that the court should “sever” that section of the ACA and uphold the rest of the law.
 This article provides a good description of DOJ’s brief and what it means.

-This past July, the Fifth Circuit Court of Appeals heard oral arguments and, on December 18, 2019, ruled that the individual mandate of the Affordable Care Act (ACA) is unconstitutional and sent it back in the hands of the district court judge – who has already once struck down the entire ACA as unconstitutional – to decide whether to invalidate the entire law.
+In July 2019, the Fifth Circuit Court of Appeals heard oral arguments and, on December 18, 2019, ruled that the individual mandate of the Affordable Care Act (ACA) is unconstitutional and sent it back in the hands of the district court judge – who has already once struck down the entire ACA as unconstitutional – to decide whether to invalidate the entire law.
 The district court issued a “stay” on its decision to strike down the ACA during the lawsuit.
 That means that the ACA remains in effect while the case is litigated through the court system.
 For more on the Fifth Circuit’s decision, read our full statement here.